hashicorp/terraform-provider-kubernetes-alpha/README.md

 ![Status: Experimental](https://img.shields.io/badge/status-experimental-EAAA32) [![Releases](https://img.shields.io/github/release/hashicorp/terraform-provider-kubernetes-alpha/all.svg?style=flat-square)](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/releases)
 [![LICENSE](https://img.shields.io/github/license/hashicorp/terraform-provider-kubernetes-alpha.svg?style=flat-square)](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/blob/master/LICENSE)

-A Terraform provider for Kubernetes which supports all API resources in a generic fashion.
+This Terraform provider for Kubernetes supports all API resources in a generic fashion.

 This provider allows you to describe any Kubernetes resource using HCL.
 See [Moving from YAML to HCL](#moving-from-yaml-to-hcl) if you have YAML you want to use with the provider.

 Please regard this project as experimental.
 It still requires extensive testing and polishing to mature into production-ready quality.
-Please file issues generously and detail your experience while using the provider.
-We encourage all types of feedback.
+Please [file issues](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues/new/choose) generously and detail your experience while using the provider.
+We welcome your feedback.

+Our eventual goal is for this generic resource to become a part of our production capable Kubernetes provider, however, this work is subject to signficant changes as we iterate towards that level of quality.

 ## Requirements